frantjc/forge/README.md

 forge get mock -v version=v0.0.0
 ```

+Forge mounts the current working directory to the resource's.

 You can also attach to the container executing the Resource to snoop around:

 ```sh